mv-2112/canonical-openstack-docs/how-to/troubleshooting/inspecting-the-cluster.rst

 Overview
 --------

-MicroStack aims to remove the need for an operator to know all of the technical detail about how to deploy an OpenStack cloud; however when something does go wrong it’s important to be able to inspect the various components in order to discover the nature of the problem.
+Sunbeam aims to remove the need for an operator to know all of the technical detail about how to deploy an OpenStack cloud; however when something does go wrong it’s important to be able to inspect the various components in order to discover the nature of the problem.